-If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to either email the school at attendance.lcms@jcschools.us, call the attendance secretary at 659-3228, or leave a message at 659-3210 to explain the reason for the absence.
+If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to call the attendance secretary at 659-3228, or leave a message at 659-3210 to explain the reason for the absence.
 This may be done on a 24-hour basis.
-If telephoning or emailing is not possible, the student is to return to school with written notification from the parent/guardian stating the reason for the absence and the days missed from school.
+If telephoning is not possible, the student is to return to school with written notification from the parent/guardian stating the reason for the absence and the days missed from school.

 If a student needs to leave school during the school day, either a student's parent/legal guardian or authorized person must come to the office to sign the student out.
 Only people listed in the student's "contact list" are considered authorized persons.
-Contacts for a student can only be added to the student's permanent file by the parent coming to the Counseling Office.
+Contacts for a student can only be added to the student's permanent file by the parent coming to the Counseling Office or through parent portal.
 Phone calls and/or written notes cannot be accepted.

-In the case of excessive absences, parents will be contacted by letter and will be referred to the Juvenile Court Services.
+In the case of excessive absences, parents will be contacted by letter and may be referred to the Juvenile Court Services.